evbogue/denoblog/posts/bloggingadviceforyou.md

 + Nine.
 Write something, it doesn't have to be all that Interesting.

-If you read any of the above lines and though they were Interesting I will encourage you to send me an email and tell me why you thought they were interesting.
+If you read any of the above lines and thought they were Interesting I will encourage you to send me an email and tell me why you thought they were interesting.
 As I've stated before this blog is not trying to be the most brilliant blog on the planet, what it is trying to do is to be a regular blog, and a regular blog doesn't necessarily have to be the most brilliant blog.
 Perhaps the most brilliant blog is no blog at all, which is what most people have, and are most people brilliant?
 How would you know, they are not blogging.

 + Ten.
 Ask people what they want to hear about.